 Good – Resource Site

-Of the doctors who do have site, most have this type of site.
+Of the doctors who do have a site, most have this type of site.
 A resource site contains basic contact information, an about page, insurance participation, hours of operation, etc. A resource site is not dynamic.
 A resource site rarely has content or needs to updated.

 A resource site, therefore, has absolutely no marketing value.
 Without fresh content, it becomes impossible for this site to become ranked on Google.
 No content, no rankings and no visibility.

 The only people who visit your website are already familiar with you, that is, your existing patients.
 While it’s better than no site, it’s not even as good as handing out a business card to a stranger.

 Better – Website as Marketing Tool